Actyx/Actyx/CONTRIBUTING.md

 # Contributing to Actyx

-Welcome!
+Welcome to Actyx!
 This document outlines the various ways you can contribute to the project.
 Take a moment to read through the guidelines before you get started.

 ## Questions, Suggestions, and Bug Reports